mnguye49/finalProject/SRS.md

 In this section, you should give a brief overview of what your project will be.
 Describe the software system you are building and what problems it solves.
 You should also give a short description of the stakeholders (users of the system) and what their needs are.
 There is no set formatting requirement, but you should maintain a consistent structure across future sections.
 Not all members must contribute to this section.

 Our final project will be a website for a cake business where the customers can order and customise their own cakes that can be delivered to their homes and other locations.
+The website will be created using Python and Javascript for the code and have Flask be used for a framework.
 Due to the internet evolving, more and more businesses are adding their services onto online platforms in order to expand.
 In addition, some customers may not have a means of transportation for reasons and may need their goods to be delivered to them.
+Users should be able to order a cake on the website, customize it if they want and after paying for it and then be able to choose if they want to pick it up in person or have it delivered.

 ## Requirements